jung341416/assessment-3/README.md

 Additionally, your site should:
   - Include appropriate site navigation between all pages
   - Include some basic styling using CSS
-    - BONUS: Include some Bootstrap components (other than Button)
+    - BONUS: Include some Bootstrap components (other zthan Button)
   - Implement shopping cart functionality using JavaScript and persist data using your browser's localStorage object.
     - NOTE: You do not need to worry about showing item quantities, removing items, or anything else really, other than just displaying items that were added to the cart
     - BONUS: Include aggregated quantities and total price of shopping cart items